Skip to Content Top

 Spotlights are great if you want strong lights that focus the area well.
 They’re also excellent for making different elements, like trees and bushes around the driveway, stand out.
 On the other hand, wash lights give a more diffused light.

-They throw enough light to make the area safe to navigate, but they’re softer than direct beams and don’t produce as many shadows while also blurring out any imperfection on the driveway.
+They throw enough light to make the area safe to navigate, but they’re softer than direct beams and don’t create as many shadows while also blurring out any imperfection on the driveway.

 Recessed Lighting for Modern Look